Jropp/jason-ropp-js-iobp/README.md

 This app allows you to create and edit user profiles, each of which have an ID, Name, Number, and Email Address.

-To create a new user, click the 'Create User' tab and fill out the form.
+To create a new user, click the 'Create User' button and fill out the form.
 Users will be added to the local storage database.

 ## how to use